What is Compressed Air?

 There are various benefits of using compressed air.
 Below are a few of them.

-Compressed air is a fantastic medium, an efficient energy source, and has minimal environmental effects.
+Compressed air is an efficient energy medium with minimal environmental impact.

 The electrical power is safely used.
 Even in explosive or hazardous environments, running air compressors is safer because there is minimal risk of producing electrical sparks.